 According to the Centers for Medicare & Medicaid Services (CMS) End Stage Renal Disease (ESRD) Conditions for Coverage (CfCs), a dialysis facility cannot involuntarily discharge a patient for medical non-adherence with dialysis treatment.
 Any IVD must be approved by the patient's nephrologist and the facility medical director.
 Additionally, the Network must be notified of and approve any IVD.
-If you have a concern about the validity of a patient discharge from a dialysis facility, you may contact Network 17 at 800.232.3773.
+If you have a concern about the validity of a patient discharge from a dialysis facility, you may contact the Network at 800.826.3773.
 The only CfC-approved reasons for IVD of a dialysis patient are as follows:

 - The facility is unable to meet the patient's medical needs.
 This may occur when: - o A nephrologist terminates his or her relationship with the patient. - A dialysis facility is not able to provide dialysis services without a physician order.
 In these cases, the discharging nephrologist should provide the patient with a 30-day notification letter so the facility can assist the patient in finding another nephrologist with privileges at the current dialysis facility or work to transfer the patient to another facility with an accepting physician.
 If another physician and facility cannot be found within 30 days, the patient will have to seek emergency treatment at the hospital. - The acuity level of a patient changes to a level that cannot be safely managed at the outpatient dialysis facility. - For example, the patient has an unforeseen medical event which causes the patient to rely on a ventilator, tracheotomy, or remain on a stretcher during treatment.
-Morbid obesity can also be an issue as patient lifts and dialysis chairs have weight accommodation limits. - o Patients develop dementia or severe psychiatric issues, the symptoms of which impede facility operations and/or the facility's ability to provide safe care. - A facility is unable to meet medical needs due to a bed bug or other insect infestation and the patient is not able or willing to do what is needed to eradicate it. - A patient exhibits ongoing abusive or disruptive behavior. - A patient poses a severe and immediate threat. - o This type of discharge is an expedited process and does not require a 30-day notice. - Non-payment. - o This type of discharge occurs often with undocumented immigrants.
+Morbid obesity can also be an issue as patient lifts and dialysis chairs have weight accommodation limits. - o Patients develop dementia or severe psychiatric issues, the symptoms of which impede facility operations and/or the facility's ability to provide safe care. - o A facility is unable to meet medical needs due to a bed bug or other insect infestation. - A patient exhibits ongoing abusive or disruptive behavior. - A patient poses a severe and immediate threat. - o This type of discharge is an expedited process and does not require a 30-day notice. - Non-payment. - o This type of discharge occurs most often with undocumented immigrants.